-Due to the disruptive nature of this program, attrition savings is not factored into the forecast beginning in FY2020-21 and thereafter.

-- ✓ All base percentage raises identified in each collective bargaining agreement and any agreement with non-represented staff members have been incorporated in the forecasted periods.
+- ✓ At its April 28, 2021 regular meeting, the Mayfield Board of Education approved another exit incentive program; wherein, 21 staff members opted in.
+Upon fiscal analysis and internal discussions, the results generated \$200,000 of permanent and ongoing savings and the redistribution/reallocation of \$325,000 to achieve operational efficiencies. - ✓ Due to the disruptive nature of these programs, attrition savings is not factored into the forecast beginning in FY2022-23 and thereafter. - ✓ All base percentage raises identified in each collective bargaining agreement and any agreement with non-represented staff members have been incorporated in the forecasted periods.
 These increases include 2.50% (FY2017/18), 2.25% (FY2018/19), 2.00% (FY2019/20), 2.00% (FY2020/21), & 2.00% (FY2021/22).
-Increases beginning in FY2022/23 and thereafter are consistent with current and anticipated settlements that are germane to our region, market sector, and district type (suburban). - ✓ In FY2017/18, steps have been slightly reduced because certified staff members are limited to one column or educational advancement per year.
-Beginning in FY2018/19, steps & columns resumed normal movements and the successor negotiated agreement included a "step recovery component" that was development so as to not exceed the composite schedule increase planned for each year. - ✓ It is assumed that full-time-equivalents for additional staffing needs stemming from programming or operational changes will be managed with existing personnel and/or the reallocation of exiting staffing members through attrition. - ✓ Changes included in SB341 & SB342 (2012) to the certified (STRS) and classified (SERS) pension systems in an effort to promote financial sustainability within these programs have also interrupted annual retirement patterns. - ✓ During the stay at home order resulting from the COVID-19 pandemic in both the spring and fall of 2020, the District reassigned ALL employees to home with pay and therefore did not realize any savings in regular contracted employment.
+Increases beginning in FY2022/23 and thereafter are consistent with current and anticipated settlements that are germane to our region, market sector, and district type (suburban). - ✓ It is assumed that full-time-equivalents for additional staffing needs stemming from programming or operational changes will be managed with existing personnel and/or the reallocation of exiting staffing members through attrition. - ✓ Changes included in SB341 & SB342 (2012) to the certified (STRS) and classified (SERS) pension systems in an effort to promote financial sustainability within these programs have also interrupted annual retirement patterns. - ✓ During the stay at home order resulting from the COVID-19 pandemic in both the spring and fall of 2020, the District reassigned ALL employees to home with pay and therefore did not realize any savings in regular contracted employment.
 Further the District developed an alternative method for supplemental contract holders to earn their remaining or seasonal pay.
 Therefore unemployment claims due to this effort are expected to be negligible.